 This vast quantity of varied information provides a potentially valuable resource for the life sciences industry.

-But with so much content continually pouring out from a variety of social media platforms all over the world, how can health researchers successfully tap into the specific data that will benefit their work?
+There’s much content continually pouring out from a variety of social media platforms all over the world.
+How, then, can health researchers successfully tap into the specific data that will benefit their work?

 Aggregating and analyzing social media activity can reveal previously unavailable marketing and academic insights.
-This is referred to as social listening.
+This is social media listening.

 Social listening gives researchers access to the kind of everyday conversations that would not be part of traditional research methods.
 Especially considering that the facts and feelings people share on social media are far more likely to be candid, sincere, and unprompted than those divulged during formal questioning.